Our goodwill ambassadors

 Jane cares deeply about empowering families through knowledge of their legal rights.
-She has supported Mencap's by speaking out at events, writing blogs and supporting parliamentary campaigns about providing appropriate timely support for people with a learning disability and their families.
+She has supported Mencap's by speaking out at events, writing blogs and supporting parliamentary campaigns about providing appropriate support for people with a learning disability and their families.

 Jane was awarded an MBE for this work in 2018.
 She is also a trustee of the Seashell Trust for disabled children.

 Find Jane on Twitter: @janeraca